garyesmith/react-portfolio/README.md

     "siteName": "React Portfolio",
     "siteDescription": "A project portfolio template built with React", "siteIntroduction": "<b>Welcome!</b> Here might be some text explaining who you are and what sorts of projects you are showcasing in this porfolio.
-Lorem ipsum dolor sit amet, lorem ipsum.", "footerText": "Gary E. Smith."
+Lorem ipsum dolor sit amet, lorem ipsum.", "footerText": "Gary E. Smith.",
+    "showSourceCodeLink": true
 }
 ```

 The configuration object must specify:
-- A `siteName` string containing the name of the portfolio site
+- A `siteName` string containing the name of the portfolio site.
-- A `siteDescription` string containing a short descrption of the site
+- A `siteDescription` string containing a short descrption of the site.
-- An optional `siteIntroduction` string of HTML to display above the main project index
+- An optional `siteIntroduction` string of HTML to display above the main project index.
-- An `footerText` string specifying text to display after the copyright year in the footer
+- An `footerText` string specifying text to display after the copyright year in the footer.
+- A `showSourceCodeLink` boolean value specifying whether to display a link to this GitHub repo in the footer.

 ### Categories data